 Liquidity risk is the risk that the Society will not be able to meet all cash outflow obligations as they come due.
 The Society mitigates this risk by assessing cash activities and expected outflows through budgeting and monitoring cash balances.
-Accounts payable and accrued liabilities are due in the next year, the contractual maturities relating to the mortgage payable are disclosed in Note 8, and lease commitments are disclosed in Note 9.
+Accounts payable and accrued liabilities are due in the next year, the contractual maturities relating to the lease commitments are disclosed in Note 9.